hyunwhanjoe/bw-notes/mineral_address.md

 This matches when opening the map with StarEdit.exe in the Starcraft folder.
 Player 1 Red is at 9 o'clock and so on.

+# Finding your Player Number Memory Address
 Create a single player game on Astral Balance.
 (New/first) scan for the player number based on your position.
 For example you are player 2 if you are on top and player 1 if on bottom.
 Keep making a new game and (next) scan based on your player number.
 Eventually after switching player numbers you will find two addresses.
 StarCraft.exe+17F0B0 (0x57F0B0)
 StarCraft.exe+19B460
 These two addresses seem to keep track which player number you are.

+# Finding your Mineral Address based on your Player Number
 If during a game you read your player number from 0x57F0B0, subtract your player number by one, multiply by 4 and add by 0x57F0F0, then you can automatically calculate your mineral address.
 For example:
 ```c++
 #include <Windows.h>